 I had a word with a couple of the rollercoaster fans.
 Behind me and filming the presentation throughout were the European Coaster Club.
 Their members really had come along from various places in Europe.

-The next victims to my own unique brand of journalism were Paul and Becky from www.thrillridesphotography.com.
+The next victims to my own unique brand of journalism were Paul and Becky from thrillridesphotography.com.
 They’d travelled to Blackpool from Dover and couldn’t wait to get on the ride.

 What did they like so much about it?
 Paul explained ‘it’s a feeling that you just don’t get anywhere else, that feeling in your stomach’.
 I also asked if they ever felt ill.
 You could imagine unstoppable Paul being one of those people who does the non-stop rollercoaster records.
 Whereas Becky didn’t look quite so sure that she could ride and ride until the cows came home!

 The walk through the Park was a great opportunity to show the attraction off to all of those visiting people.
 The Pleasure Beach is so familiar to me, both from my childhood and now that I live here.
-Seeing it from an outsider’s point of view, I fail to see how they couldn’t all be impressed.
+Looking at it from an outsider’s point of view, you can see why they’re all impressed.

 Launching ICON, the next Big Thing